ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-detailed.md

 - Central Router - Manages all integration touch points with the VMware® Orchestration layer.
 All the RiskForesight plug-ins must communicate with the Central Router to get authorized to communicate with the RiskForesight ecosystem.
 - Application Routing Server - Is the REST endpoint middleware that connects the GUI and the backend data stores.
 Also, it validates the user access requests and manages the RBAC.
 - vCenter Data Collector - The plug-in extracts the virtual machine (VM) details from vCenter.
 The generic plug-in uses the VMware APIs to connect to vCenter and extracts workload-relevant information.
 After the information is available, the plug-in packages the payload and sends it to the Central Collector.
-- vCD Data Collector - The plug-in extracts the VM details from the VMware vCloud Director.
-The generic plug-in uses the VMware APIs to connect to the VMware vCloud Director and extracts the workload-related information.
+- vCD Data Collector - The plug-in extracts the VM details from the VMware Cloud Director.
+The generic plug-in uses the VMware APIs to connect to the VMware Cloud Director and extracts the workload-related information.
 After the information is available, the plug-in packages the payload and sends it to the Central Collector.
 - vCD Network Data Collector - The plug-in extracts Netflow details from the VMware vCD.
 The generic plug-in uses the VMware APIs to connect to the VMware NSX and extracts Network, FW, Security Rules, and Security Groups.
 After the information is available, the plug-in packages the payload and send it to the Central Collector.
 - Network Data Collector - A plug-in that extracts Netflow details from the VMware vCenter.
 The generic plug-in uses VMware APIs to connect to VMware NSX and extracts network, firewall, security rules, and security groups information.
 After the information is available, the plug-in packages the payload and sends it to the Central Collector.
 -  Remote Collector - Located in the tenant environment or another location where it has network access to the tenant VMs.
 It handles all compliance and cyberrisk scanning.